iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 The only person responsible for making sure you can get the firewood you need is -- you guessed it -- you.

 ### Source Kindling

 You'll also need make a plan to get kindling - and an adequate amount of it.

-Some friends of mine gather their own kindling from the forest floor.
+Friends of mine gather their own kindling from the forest floor.
 I used to buy kindling in giant bags that a local farmer provided for sale at a gas station.
 Then suddenly, the next year, the farmer stopped providing it.

+Unlike my friends, I don't enjoy foraging for sticks in the woods.
+So what to do?

+1. You can buy a gas-powered log splitter and use to to split some of your firewood into smaller sticks
+2. Be a real Yank and use a maul to split your own firewood.
+(My 83-year old neighbor does this!)
+3. Buy the Kindling Cracker: a manual device that's easy to use.
+You simply use a club to tap a log and split it into smaller pieces.

+Typically, when the delivery truck dumps your pile of firewood there'll be a good amount of splintering that occurs, and you can get a few weeks of kindling out of that.

+But it wont' be enough to last the winter.

 ### Get Your Chimney Cleaned Once a Year